-Thus if the internal states IS of an actor would include a memory $M \subseteq$ IS with some content '0', then the behavior function φ would react - if using the memory at all - with the content '0'.
-But in the response the behavior function could change the content of the memory to some different value like '1' and then, the next time when the behavior function has to respond to some input and thereby using the memory it would not find a '0' but a '1'.
+Thus if the internal states IS of an actor would include a memory $M\subseteq IS$ with some content - e.g. '0' -, then the behavior function φ would react

+- if using the memory at all - with the actually given content - e.g. '0' -.
+But in the response the behavior function could change the content of the memory to some different value - e.g. '1' - and then, the next time when the behavior function has to respond to some input by using the memory it could find some new content - e.g. a '1' instead of a '0'-.